Brar21/Python_Learning/README.md

   ```

 # Operator overloading in Python
-  - Operators can be overloaded by using dunder methods in python.
+  - Operators can be overloaded by using dunder methods in python.Mostly these methods are called when a given operator is used on the objects.